As technology evolves, so too does the circuitry behind it.

 If this debate wasn't relevant enough when selecting non-RF PCBs, it is even more relevant when selecting materials for RF PCBs.
-The best thing to do is to know what your budget is to the penny, then aim to choose a cost-balanced material, electrical performance, and thermal robustness.
+The best thing to do is to know your budget to the penny, then aim to choose a cost-balanced material, electrical performance, and thermal robustness.

 4、Optional Materials for RF PCBs

 There are many ways to design an RF PCB.
 While there are required materials, there are many variations of these materials.
-It is where the options come in..
+It is where the options come in.